Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     In some cases, an encoder has sufficient
     capabilities to prepare the final presentation for the
     client.
 In that case, content can be ingested directly
-    by a more passive Receiving entity that provides
+    by a more passive receiving entity that provides
     a pass-through functionality.
-    In this case also [=Manifest objects=] and other client-specific
+    In this case also [=manifest objects=] and other client-specific
     information needs to be ingested.
 Besides these factors, choosing a workflow for a video streaming platform depends
     on many other factors.
 Note that interface 2 could also be used as an output format of a packager.